abrahamYG/SC2plusSCBW/README.md

+Note: This project has been moved to https://github.com/TeamKoprulu/SCEvoComplete

 # Starcraft: Evolution Complete

 A minimalistic mod for StarCraft 2 that includes Broodwar units, without confliciting with the regular SC2 units.